OCA/l10n-china/connector_dns_dnspod/README.rst

 To use this module, you need to:
 #.
 Create a backend which links to your dnspod.cn.
 #.
 When you create a domain belongs to the backend,if the domain
 export to the dnspod.cn successfully,the state will change to done,else exception.
 #.
 Record can be created only in the domain which state is done.

 Known issues / Roadmap
 ======================

 * This connector is only compatible with dnspod.cn and not dnspod.com which has a different API.
-Add a line note

 Credits
 =======